Bujuhu/Dotfiles/theme-orange/README.md

 ## Notable things

 I disabled the close, minimize and maximize buttons on gtk3 windows.
-If you need them reenable them by removeing `gtk-decoration-layout=menu:` inside [settings.ini](./.config/gtk-3.0/settings.ini)
+If you need them reenable them by removing `gtk-decoration-layout=menu:` inside [settings.ini](./.config/gtk-3.0/settings.ini)